 Cremorne Point Reserve

-The reserve once housed the Cremorne Pleasure Gardens which operated from 1856 to 1862.
-A small ferry brought visitors from Sydney over to enjoy an afternoon or evening in the dance hall, riding the carousel, or showing off their skills with archery and pistol shooting.
+Cremorne Point Reserve has a long history of making Sydneysiders happy.
+The reserve was once home the Cremorne Pleasure Gardens, an amusement park which operated from 1856 to 1862.
+A small ferry brought visitors from Sydney across the harbour to enjoy an afternoon riding the carousel, or showing off their skills with archery and pistol shooting.

 National Trust listed Lex and Ruby Graham Gardens

 Next up on the path, you will come to an area of well-planted garden beds leading down to the harbour’s edge.
-A local couple, Lex and Ruby, built these gardens in the late 1950s and today they are maintained by volunteers.
+A local couple, Lex and Ruby, built these gardens in the late 1950s and worked on them for the rest of their lives.
+Today they are maintained by volunteers.

 Unless you are in a hurry take a few minutes to wander down one of the little paths

-They stretch to the water’s edge, and there are lots of small trails that crisscross the garden to explore.
+The gardens stretch to the water’s edge, and there are lots of small trails that crisscross the space that kids will love to explore.

 Back on the tracks and the impressive homes just keep on coming.
 This one is my personal favourite!